 The National Center for Education Statistics (NCES) has integrated the Academic Libraries (AL) component, formerly known as the biennial Academic Libraries Survey (ALS), into its Integrated Postsecondary Education Data System (IPEDS) 2014-15 collection.
-All degree-granting, Title IV postsecondary institutions in the U.S. and other jurisdictions are required to report library information annually.
+All degree-granting, Title IV postsecondary institutions in the U.S. and other jurisdictions are required to report library information annually beginning [when?].

 On October 1, 2014, the ACRL Academic Library Trends and Statistics Survey Editorial Board sponsored a webcast, Update on the New IPEDS Academic Library Component,attended by 347 participants.
 Many of the questions raised during the session can be answered through existing information resources, including:

 - Academic Libraries Information Center (Institute of Education Statistics, National Center for Education Statistics (NCES)).
 The site provides information about the IPEDS process and schedule.
 Resources include: Comparing the ALS to IPEDS AL Component; Crosswalk of 2012 to 2014-15 Academic Libraries Variables; Technical Review Panel Summary for Reintegrating ALS into IPEDS; 2014-15 AL Survey Screens, Instructions, and Glossary; Establishing AL Reporting Relationships; and Frequently Asked Questions.

 - “2014-15 Survey Materials > Form – Academic Libraries Overview” (NCES).
 This webpage displays the AL component survey form and provides instructions and definitions.
 When viewed online, definitions from the IPEDS glossary appear in a pop-up window when the viewer clicks on specific underlined links on the displayed survey form.